fraserCher/coding_concepts/development_stories/README.md

 1. Add to the movement language, so each command can take an optional integer, which will move in that direction by the number provided, e.g. Forward(3);
 2. The board size should be dynamic and we should ask the user what size of board they'd like in pixels (each square should be the same size)

+### Bugs
+1. There are 9 rows on the chess board
+    * we only need 8
+2. Green can never be the primary colour in the grid
+    * The primary colour should be random between Red, Green and Blue